JamesQuillin/personal-website/_recipes/risotto.md

 - heat oil on medium, cook onions until soft (3-5 minutes)
 - add rice, mushrooms, and part of the stock
-- stir constantly, adding a little stock at a time
+- stir frequently, adding a little stock at a time
-- season as you go or at the end to taste
+- use water if you run out of stock and the rice isn't done
-- when the rice is as soft as you like it finish with butter
+- season as you go and finish with butter
+- takes 15-20 minutes usually

 ## Images